julkhong/Zombie-Game_OOD/README.md

 project based on a uni project

 ## Contact
-Created by Jun Ming Khong.
+Created by Jun Ming Khong (Julian).
 Feel free to send me a mail!
  officialkhong@gmail.com